 Both twins enjoy usual activities such as computer games, Lego and other non-screen-based activities.
 The girl seems to have a preference for dance – specifically ballet – and the boy for golf, tennis and music.
 It may be that these preferences are a reflection of the kinds of activities it is easy to organize for home-schooled children and exposing the twins to a wider range of different activities may well generate passions in other areas.

 At the moment the twins are being home schooled by a series of by-the-hour tutors from the US.
 However, the quality of education being delivered is not of the standard sought by their parents – the lessons are uninspiring and formulaic.
 The twins’ parents have aspirations for them to both attend top universities or colleges such as MIT, Harvard or Oxbridge, but already the twins are behind their current US grade level (1).
 Their reading is very limited, their number bonds are weak, and their writing skills are poor.
-The twins are far from stupid, and under the guidance of an inspiring and effective Tutor, their academic trajectory should soar.
+Under the guidance of an inspiring and effective Tutor, their academic trajectory should soar.

 This role has two main facets: Tutor and Executive Assistant.
 It calls for an able, calm, easy-going and well-qualified educator with a sense of humor.
 As a Tutor, they must be able to deliver the full spectrum of primary subjects to a level comparable with that of top flight UK and US private schools.
 The Tutor must be fluent – or at the very least highly competent – in Spanish.